-Interdisciplinary research and development with projects tailored to address needs of federal agencies, state agencies, and private industry; technology transfer and continuing distance education to the engineering community and industry.
+Interdisciplinary research and development with projects tailored to address needs of federal agencies, state agencies, and private industry.
+Particular attention is devoted to addressing the needs of the State of Missouri.
+Undergraduate and graduate students are an integral part of the R&D efforts.
+Technology transfer and continuing distance education to the engineering community and industry.

-CIES is the home of the National University Transportation Center (UTC) which was established by the US Department of Transportation to advance technology and expertise in many transportation-related disciplines through the mechanisms of education, research, and technology transfer at university-based centers of excellence.
-The Missouri S &T UTC funds research proposals in the areas of advanced materials, non-destructive testing technologies, and alternative fuels with the objective of advancing the state-of-the-art of transportation structures.
+CIES is the home of the National University Transportation Center (UTC) which was established by the US Department of Transportation to advance technology and expertise in the many disciplines comprising transportation through the mechanisms of education, research, and technology transfer at university-based centers of excellence.
+The Missouri S &T UTC funds research proposals in the areas of advanced materials and non-destructive testing technologies, and alternative fuels with the objective of advancing the state-of-the-art of transportation structures.
 Three examples of such areas are: improvement of existing civil engineering construction materials, FRP composites, and non destructive testing.